Chen4549/skyfinder_test/README.md

 * **Balanced Evaluation**: Following DIR best practices, validation and test sets are capped at **200 cases per label** to ensure a uniform distribution for an unbiased assessment.

 ## ⚙️ Implementation Details
-To adapt the original DIR implementation to temperature data, we configured the following:
+To adapt the original DIR implementation to temperature data, I configured the following:

 1.  **Label Shifting**: The temperature range (-27°C to 50°C) is shifted by **+30** to ensure all target bins are positive integers for indexing.
 2.  **Bucketing**: `bucket_num` is set to **80** to cover the full shifted range (0-80).